-The deepest part of the hull, under the deck, is the bilge where water may accumulate.
+The deepest part of the hull, under the floor, is the bilge where water may accumulate.
 Be sure to keep the bilge area free of debris so that water can drain through the stringers and bulkheads to the bilge pump area.
 It is normal to have a small amount of water in the bilge.
-If you should notice fuel or oil in the bilge, check for leaks and correct immediately.
-Do not pump fuel or oil overboard, as this act of pollution is a violation of federal law.
-Clean up fuel and oil and properly dispose of on shore.
+If you should notice fuel or hydraulic fluid in the bilge, check for leaks and correct immediately.
+Do not pump fuel or hydraulic fluids overboard, as this act of pollution is a violation of federal law.
+Clean up fuel and hydrauilic fluids and properly dispose of on shore.
 Oil stains can be removed by using a bilge cleaner available in a marine store.
 Do not use flammable solvents to clean the bilge.